WSU-kduncan/ceg3120-cicd-Luximo/README-CI.md

 These tools were selected to meet dual objectives:
 - **Graphviz** for precise, version-controllable diagrams with build reproducibility
-- **D3.js** for browser-based interactivity, dynamic layouting, and enhanced visual parsing
+- **D3.js** for browser-based interactivity, dynamic layouting, and much better visual parsing

 ---